buo/homebrew-cask-upgrade/README.md

     -q, --quiet           Do not show information about installed apps or current options.
     -v, --verbose         Make output more verbose.
         --no-quarantine   Pass --no-quarantine option to `brew cask install`.
-        --pinned          Print all pinned apps.
-See also `pin`.
-        --pin CASK        Pin the current app version, preventing it from being upgraded when issuing the `brew cu` command.
-See also `unpin`.
-        --unpin CASK      Unpin the current app version, allowing them to be upgraded by `brew cu` command.
-See also `pin`.
     -i, --interactive     Running update in interactive mode
 ```